Learn how to use Factory’s Local File Sync feature to integrate your local workspace with your Factory context

-Local File Sync creates a direct connection between your local workspace and Assembly, offering several benefits:
+Local File Sync creates a direct connection between your local workspace and Factory, offering several benefits:

 Access Context Panel

-In your Assembly session, navigate to the context panel.
+In your Factory session, navigate to the context panel.

 Initiate Local Sync